 Baking fish in parchment paper or tin foil is known in France as poisson en papillote (fish in a parcel).
-It is a very simple and healthy way to cook fish and is also very flavorful since the fish and vegetables cook together in their own seasoned juices.
+It is a very simple and healthy way to cook fish, and is also very flavorful since the fish and vegetables cook together in their own seasoned juices.
 Cleanup is easy too!
-Any white fish will work.
-I used tilapia in this recipe.
-You can refer to the Monterey Bay Aquarium’s Seafood Watch guide to help you make ocean-friendly seafood choices.
+Any type of white fish fillets (like cod, halibut, or sea bass) will work.
+I used tilapia fillets in this recipe.

 - 2 large handfuls of baby spinach leaves, washed

-- 1 pound tilapia fillets, about 1-inch thick (rinsed & dried)
+- 1 pound tilapia fillets, about 1-inch thickness (rinsed & dried)

-- 1 medium shallot, peeled & thinly sliced
+- 1 medium shallot, peeled and thinly sliced

 - 20 cherry tomatoes, washed